 - Familiarity: Your Maine Coon kitten will get used to being brushed on a regular basis.

-- Stronger Bond: Daily brushing helps build a stronger bond between kitten and owner.
-The act of brushing itself, is a sign of love in your Maine Coons eyes.
+- Stronger Bond: Daily brushing helps build a stronger bond between the kitten and the owner.
+The act of brushing itself is a sign of love in your Maine Coons eyes.

 2. Establish A Routine